 Is two better than one?
 Last week I saw “Barbecue” at the Intiman theater where one conceit was telling the same story through a lens of whiteness, and through the lens of blackness.
 “Barbecue” was story of a down on its luck family trying to save their drug addicted sister.
 The play started with an all white family […]

 Dear Educators, For many of you, the 2016–2017 school year has come to a close.
 On behalf of the Kiddom team, thank you for your passion and your service to students.
 We’re incredibly grateful you trusted Kiddom in your classroom.
-The Kiddom team celebrates the end of the 2016–2017 school year with you.
-This […]
+This year, Kiddom got a major facelift.
+Based on feedback from teachers like you, we […]